-Service Statements Key Performance Indicators Target Progress at 30 June 2009 1.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 1 .
 Provide a free, accessible and well resourced public library service to the people of the City of the Hawkesbury as well as the wider community.
 Promote use of the library.
 Exceeded target: 221,192 people visited both libraries during Jul 08 - Jun 09 members.
 Exceeded target: As of Jun 09 Library membership is 32,766 which is approximately 52.7% of the Hawkesbury population (62,211), which is above the baseline suggested by the State Library of NSW.
+300,000 loans per year.
 Exceeded target: 315,292 items were loaned during the Jul 08 - Jun 09 period.
 Maintain an active and well trained volunteer based of 20.
 Exceeded target:31 volunteers .
 Program information at least twice a year - incorporating a 5% increase Exceeded target: 20% of Library program information distributed digitally, including school holiday activities & public programs.
-Staff have also been promoting the use of email to patrons for notifications such as overdues 2 Encourage community participation in lifelong learning.
-2.1 Exceeded target: Stock was increased by 5.46%, which is a total of 6,600 items during the Jul 08 - Jun 09 period.
+Staff have also been promoting the use of email to patrons for notifications such as overdues 2 .
+Encourage community participation in lifelong learning.
+2.1 Enable access to the latest collections & technology.
+Exceeded target: Stock was increased by 5.46%, which is a total of 6,600 items during the Jul 08 - Jun 09 period.